Q+A with an Expert on Windows 11 Integration with AI + Intel Unlocking Productivity, Security, and Innovation

-A Windows 11 upgrade integrated with AI + Intel’s latest 14th generation chipsets unlocks unparalleled productivity, security, and efficiency.
-As Microsoft phases out support for Windows 10, transitioning to Windows 11 becomes imperative for organizations safeguarding their infrastructure and data.
+A Windows 11 Pro supported by Intel upgrade integrated with AI + Intel’s latest 14th generation chipsets unlocks unparalleled productivity, security, and efficiency.
+As Microsoft phases out support for Windows 10, transitioning to Windows 11 Pro becomes imperative for organizations safeguarding their infrastructure and data.

 To further unpack the significance of this transition and the integration of AI and Intel technologies, we sat down with Roger Barbeau, Compugen’s National Senior Manager, Advanced Solutions, Modern Workspace.

-Roger discusses how Windows 11 boosts productivity and security, Intel's Neural Processing Unit (NPU) role in AI enhancement, common upgrade challenges, and the future of organizational operations.
-Join us as we explore Windows 11, AI, and Intel's synergy for innovation.
+Roger discusses how Windows 11 Pro supported by Intel boosts productivity and security, Intel's Neural Processing Unit (NPU) role in AI enhancement, common upgrade challenges, and the future of organizational operations.
+Join us as we explore Windows 11 Pro, AI, and Intel's synergy for innovation.

-Upgrading to Windows 11 brings a suite of benefits, but it may also introduce challenges, particularly around hardware compatibility and security.
+Upgrading to Windows 11 Pro supported by Intel brings a suite of benefits, but it may also introduce challenges, particularly around hardware compatibility and security.

-One of the key hurdles is ensuring that existing hardware meets the new system requirements for Windows 11, which are notably more demanding than those for previous versions.
+One of the key hurdles is ensuring that existing hardware meets the new system requirements for Windows 11 Pro, which are notably more demanding than those for previous versions.
 This may often mean significant hardware upgrades or replacements for many organizations to harness the full capabilities of the new OS.

 It’s crucial for organizations to perform thorough compatibility checks and hardware assessments well before deploying the upgrade.
 Collaborating with Compugen can help manage these transitions more effectively, providing the necessary consulting and strategic guidance to navigate these changes smoothly.